makrai/notes/bommasani20-contextld-reduction-static-acl.md

   * not include intersectional biases.
 The types of biases being evaluated for
   * definitions of bias are grounded in the norms of the United States.
 All word

-### Layer-wise Bias Trends.
-In Figure 2, we report layer-wise bias across all
+### Layer-wise Bias Trends, In Figure 2

-* different bias measures for the same social attribute and the same layer not even agree in relative judgments.
-For
+* different bias measures for the same social attribute and the same layer not even agree in relative judgments
   * gender, we observe that the bias estimated by the definition of
     * Manzini+ (2019) steadily increases before peaking at the penultimate layer and slightly decreasing thereafter.
 In contrast, under bias